wp-plugins/flash-album-gallery/readme.txt

 == Description ==
 Try GRAND FlAGallery - powerfull flash & jQuery media content plugin.
 It provides a comprehensive interface for handling image galleries, audio and video.

 You can edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - GRAND FlAGallery is the smart choice when showing the best of your product or describing in brief any event.
-GRAND FlAGallery can easily beautify your site with **photo gallery, mp3 player, video player or nice widgets**.
+GRAND FlAGallery can easily beautify your site with **photo gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
 SEO optimized, compatibility with Google Reader, FeedBerner, etc.

 Music/Video Player: Each instance (player copy) can play different file.
 All instances are connected between, so as soon as one start playing the previous is stopped automatically.
 Playlists also available.